 What's included in the downloadable resource?

-We've collated our weekly schedule from the 2021/22 academic year into one spreadsheet to offer you the option to revisit last year's schedule.
+We've collated our weekly schedule from the 2021/22 academic year into one spreadsheet to offer you the option to revisit that schedule.

 Why are some subjects not included in the year 10 and 11 downloadable schedule?